-Where can I find information if a boil water notice is issued?
+What should I do if a boil water notice is issued?

 I have already drank the water.
 Will I get sick?

-The majority of people who drink this water will not get sick.
-The at risk groups are babies, young children, the elderly and people who have compromised immune systems.
-Please contact Healthline (0800 611 116) if you are concerned, or your doctor if you experience diarrhoea, vomiting and/or fever..
+Most people who happen to drink this water will not get sick.
+Babies, young children, the elderly and people who have compromised immune systems are more of risk of illness.
+If you get diarrhoea, vomiting and/or a fever, contact Healthline (0800 611 116) or your doctor.

 Can I take a bath or shower?